alcmoraes/digitalforce/README.md

 Features include:

 * Create, Edit, Update and Destroy Contacts/Accounts from Salesforce direct from your rails application
-* Synchronize Contacts and Accounts from Salesforce with your database and vice versa (next release)
+* Easily synchronize Contacts and Accounts from Salesforce with your database by using the get_salesforce_[accounts/contacts] method

 ## Installation